-One scholarship for \$500 will be awarded each academic year.
-Review eligibility requirements and/or contact Nathan Icenhower at nicenhower@bushnell.edu for more information.

-The Helen Stafford Walsh Nursing Scholarship recipient will be notified by email and the Walsh Family will present the scholarship to the recipient during the May Blessing of the Hands ceremony.
+One scholarship for \$500 is awarded each academic year.
+Contact Nathan Icenhower at nicenhower@bushnell.edu for more information.
+The scholarship recipient will be notified by email and the Walsh Family will present the scholarship to the recipient during the May Blessing of the Hands ceremony.